Jonathan India Player Props: Reds vs. Dodgers

 Jonathan India At The Plate

-- Among qualifying hitters, he ranks 41st in batting average, while his on-base percentage ranks 27th and he is 91st in slugging.
+- He ranks 38th in batting average, 31st in on base percentage, and 91st in slugging among qualified hitters in MLB.

-- India is batting .300 with one homer during his last outings and is riding a five-game hitting streak.
+- India is batting .300 during his last games and is on a six-game hitting streak.

-- India has picked up an RBI in 31.1% of his games this season, with two or more RBI in 9.8% of his games.
-He has also driven in three or more runs in three contests.
+- In 32.3% of his games this season, India has had at least one RBI.
+He's picked up more than one in 9.7% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.